 If I iron, I am guaranteed to burn clothes or carpets.
 If I mop the floor, I will flood the place.
 If I do the dishes, you can say goodbye to your favourite crockery.
 I use nineteen rolls of paper towel just to clean the bathroom sink instead of a sponge because I don’t want to touch the grime.
 I don’t know my Windolene from my Mr Muscle.
 And I’ve been known to set my dressing gown on fire cooking beans.

-Basically, I’m enough to give Kim and Aggie a nervous breakdown and I’m every traditional man’s idea of a wife from hell.
+Basically, I’m enough to give Kim and Aggie a nervous breakdown and I’m every traditional man’s idea of a wife from hell (as are they mine).

 At times, I think I subconsciously do it all on purpose to get out of the chores.
 My ex-boyfriend Nicholas was convinced I’d chosen our tiny little Georgian cottage for the fact I could plug Henry in downstairs and vacuum the entire house in one go.